Temple Newsam: Events

 Party in the Park and Opera in the Park were annual ticketed concerts organised by Leeds City Council and Radio Aire, which respectively have accommodated 70,000 and 50,000 spectators.
 Both were held in July on the site from 1994 to 2014.
 They took place on the grassed area which slopes down at the front of the house.

-An amphitheatre near the stables block is used for occasional open-air theatre performances, and the fields to the north of the Home Farm are used for various events such as Steam Fairs and Dog Shows.
+An amphitheatre near the stables block is used for occasional open-air theatre performances, and the fields to the north of the Home Farm are used for various events such as steam fairs and dog shows.

 In August 1997 and 1998 the estate was the site of the V Festival but, after the success of the event, this was replaced by a new northern leg of the Reading and Leeds Festivals from 1999, taking place the weekend after the regular V festival slot in August.
 The Leeds Festival however moved to Bramham Park after the 2002 event when the festival was marred by riots and violence in the festival grounds, and trouble in the surrounding estates of east Leeds.

-Sven Vath hosted Cocoon in the Park every July with the organisers behind Mint Club and Mint Festival from 2009 – 2019.
+Sven Vath hosted Cocoon in the Park every July with the organisers behind Mint Club and Mint Festival from 2009 to 2019.

 In 2019 it became the new home to Slam Dunk Festival as it had grown and moved out of the city centre of Leeds.
+In 2019, they launched a new festival called Newsam Park.

 Many other events take place at Temple Newsam, such as the Leeds Waggy Walk event for Dogs Trust and Race for Life for Cancer Research UK.
 Since early 2013, there has been a weekly Parkrun event.

-The organisers behind the Mint Warehouse, Mint Club and Mint Festival who have hosted Cocoon in the Park every July from 2009 – 2019 launched a new festival called Newsam Park to replace Cocoon in the Park.
+In February 2024, Temple Newsam hosted the BUCS Cross Country Championships.
+Athletes from British Universities and Colleges, competed in four races of distances between 6,560 metres and 9,690 metres across Temple Newsam Park.